GoogleCloudPlatform/opentelemetry-operations-collector/README.md

   </strong>
 </p>

----

 # OpenTelemetry Operations Collector Agent

 ### :exclamation: This product is currently in ALPHA and not officially supported by Google.

-This repository hosts packaging and configuration code for custom builds of the OpenTelemetry Collector for use with Google Cloud Monitoring.
+This repository hosts packaging and configuration code for using the OpenTelemetry Collector to collect system & application metrics and send these to Google Cloud Monitoring.

 ## Running the Agent